 - 1. Full name of the applicant - 2.
-Preferred Title (if any) (e.g., Professor, Associate Professor, Dr, Mrs, Ms, Miss, Mr) - 3.
+Preferred Title (if any) (e.g., Professor, Associate Professor, Dr, Mrs, Ms, Miss, Mr, Mx) - 3.
 Position (Lecturer, Senior Lecturer, Professional Practice Fellow, Teaching Fellow etc.) - 4.
 Department/Division - 5.
 Contact phone number and email address - 6.
-Number of years of teaching experience (Note: a minimum of four years of Tertiary teaching in NZ is required.
+Number of years of teaching experience (Note: a minimum of four years equivalent fulltime of Tertiary teaching in NZ is required.
 For group applications, the group leader and at least one other member of the group must meet the 4 year minimum requirement) - a.
 Total years of teaching experience at any university - b.
 Total years of teaching experience at Otago - c.
 State if any experience has been part-time - 7.
 Is the application for the General Award category, the Pacific Award category, or the Kaupapa Māori Award category? - 8.
 Is it a Group Teaching or individual application? (see note 14 below) - 9.
 Is the application for an endorsement in any of the following? - a.
 Distance Teaching - b.
-Teaching with Technology

-Applications must include in this order:

-- 10. A citation that summarises your approach to learning and teaching.
+Teaching with Technology Applications must include in this order: - 10.
+A citation that summarises your approach to learning and teaching.
 This should be no more than 25 words and written in the third person.
 If an application is successful, this citation will be read out at the award ceremony starting with the phrase "[your name] has been awarded an Otago Teaching Excellence Award for...".
 Here are two examples of citations: 1) "...for 'cultivating thinking' by developing and implementing thought-provoking curricula and resources, which results in critical, creative and insightful students."
-2) "...for a student-centred, research-informed approach to professional education in the health sciences.
+2) "...for a student- centred, research-informed approach to professional education in the health sciences.
 Dr X enables students to be doctors." - 11.
-A statement of no more than the equivalent of 2,000\ words addressing the relevant criteria, as outlined below.
-This might include a short audio/visual presentation, noting 100 words equals a 30 second clip. \If a non-academic individual applicant, or a group application, use the equivalent of 3,000 words (see #13 and #14 below).
+A statement of no more than 2,000 words addressing the relevant criteria, as outlined below.
+For non-academic individual applicant, or a group applications, the word limit is 3,000 words (see #13 and #14 below).